berkayopak/AccessControlApi/readme.md

 ### Logging & NLog
 I think logging is an indispensable part of almost every project.
 NLog is a package that I use in all the projects I have developed and that I am satisfied with.
 Therefore, I used NLog in this project for logging operations.

+## What can be done in the next step?

+### Ideas
+* Functions can be written to the repository layer for Simple CRUD operations.
+These written functions can be combined on the facade and crud endpoints can be created on the controller.
+* Functions to add records to UserLogins and UserTokens tables can be written and implemented in the project.
+* After the SSL certificate is installed on the server, https redirection can be activated from the code.
+* Some parameters can be removed from the configs and moved to pipeline management tools (e.g. gitlab).
+* Refresh token functionality can be added to the JWT Auth system.